Cannabis anatomy: The parts of the plantBailey RahnJune 9, 2014

 This brief guide to cannabis anatomy is meant to familiarize you with the plant in its full form.
-Unfortunately, the sight of real, living cannabis is made rare by restrictive laws, but we hope we can bring you just a little closer to your favorite strain’s source.
+Unfortunately, the sight of real, living cannabis is made rare for many by restrictive laws, but we hope we can bring you just a little closer to your favorite strain’s source.

-Male & Female Plants
+Male & female plants

 Cannabis plants can be male, female, or both (hermaphrodite), but what’s in your stash jar now are the flowers of a female.

-Female plants produce the large resin-secreting flowers that are trimmed down to round or pointed buds while males produce smaller spheres near the base of the leaves.
+Female plants produce the large resin-secreting flowers that are trimmed down to round or pointed buds while males produce smaller pollen sacs near the base of the leaves.
 The male plants pollinate the females to initiate seed production, but the potent flowers we consume come from the seedless female plants, called sinsemilla, which grow large cannabinoid-rich buds while without seed.